alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation_chainrule.md

 >
 > So multiplying by it is the same as a Hadamard product:
 > $$ \text{diag}(\sigma'(z)) \, v = v \odot \sigma'(z) $$

+We will see the Jacobian and Gradient Vector later.

 So the gradient for the weights is:
 $$ \frac{\partial C}{\partial w_3} = \delta_3 \cdot a_2^T $$